deepanshs/csdmpy/docs/source/getting_started.rst

     y is a tuple of length 1.

-To access the list of coordinates along the independent variable dimension, use the :py:attr:`~csdfpy.IndependentVariable.coordinates` attribute of the respective :ref:`iv_api` instance.
+To access the list of coordinates along the independent variable dimension, use the :py:attr:`~csdfpy.Dimension.coordinates` attribute of the respective :ref:`iv_api` instance.
 In this example, the coordinates are

 .. doctest::